 TECHNICAL I ELECTRIC MOTOR CONTROLS

-How does a Star-delta Forward and Reverse starter work?
+How a Star-Delta Forward and Reverse Starter Works

 By CircuitGates Team 6 Min Read

 A Star-delta forward and reverse starter is a starter widely used in industrial sites.
-As an electrician it is important to understand how the starter work.
+As an electrician, it is important to understand how the starter works.

-The starter enables the electric motor to run either in the forward direction or in reverse direction.
+The star-delta forward and reverse starter has two circuits: the power circuit and control circuit.
+The starter enables the electric motor to run either in the forward direction or in the reverse direction.

 The star-delta forward and reverse starter is found on industrial machines that are supposed to change direction of operation regularly.

-A good example of an application of a star-delta forward and reverse starter is a conveyor belt that is used to move objects from one place to the other.
+A good example of the application of the star-delta forward and reverse starter is running a conveyor belt that moves objects from one place to the other.

-The forward and reverse starter anables the conveyor belt to change the direction of rotation without reconnecting the phases to the electric motor.
+The forward and reverse starter enables the conveyor belt to change the direction of rotation without reconnecting the phases to the electric motor.

-The diagrams below show a forward and reverse star-delta starter power and control circuits.
+The diagrams below show the star-delta starter forward and reverse power and control circuits.

 stardelta forward and reverse starter power circuit